 A grant to fund a series of three-minute videos explaining which human rights are protected by Victorian law.

 A grant to fund support for isolated people with intellectual disabilities to make their own decisions by matching them with an appropriately trained volunteer.

 A grant to fund an online game teaching primary students about the concept of human rights.

-An online guide for public interest and community law sector careers for Victorian lawyers and law students.
+For the production of an online guide of public interest and community law sector careers for Victorian lawyers and law students.

-A grant to conduct in-depth research into the issue of grooming in Victoria.
+This grant funded in-depth research into the issue of grooming in Victoria.